 For example, we teach you the core-shamanic practice of journeying to another world to seek a spirit guide.
 From us you learn the basics of how to do the journey--your best guides to its spiritual significance are the helping spirits themselves, and your own ancestral traditions.

 No, we don’t.
 Indigenous peoples of the Americas have been subject to over 500 years of death, appropriation, and cultural destruction.
-Native American religious traditions, rich and diverse as they are, are still under attack today from popular culture, capitalism, poverty, and racism.
-The shamanic practices that are part of many Native religions are being threatened.
+Indigenous American religious traditions, rich and diverse as they are, are still under attack today from popular culture, capitalism, poverty, and racism.
+The shamanic practices that are part of many Indigenous religions are being threatened.

 Cultural appropriation is just as big a danger.
-When non-Native teachers offer trainings in Native ceremonies their intent may be good, but in our opinion it’s not theirs to teach.
-That decision should rest with Native Americans themselves.
+When non-Indigenous teachers offer trainings in Indigenous ceremonies their intent may be good, but in our opinion it’s not theirs to teach.
+That decision should rest with Indigenous Americans themselves.
 That’s why we teach core shamanism, practices common to scores of cultures worldwide and not drawing on any single culture’s rituals or ceremonies.

 Can I practice shamanism?
 I’m not a tribal person.